-Digia is a Finnish software and service provider that helps leading organizations in developing services, steering operations and utilizing information – at home and abroad.
+Digia is a Finnish software and service provider that helps leading organisations to develop services, manage operations and utilise information – at home and abroad.

-Items referring to the earnings and financial position of the Group’s units are recognised in the main currency of the unit’s primary operating environment (‘functional currency’).
+Items referring to the earnings and financial position of the Group’s units are recognised in the currency that is the main currency of the unit’s primary operating environment ("functional currency").
 The consolidated financial statements are given in euros, which is the operating and presentation currency of the parent company.

-Receivables and liabilities denominated in foreign currency have been converted into euros at the exchange rate in effect on the balance sheet date.
+Receivables and liabilities denominated in foreign currencies have been converted into euro at the exchange rate in effect on the balance sheet date.
 Gains and losses arising from foreign currency transactions are recognised through profit or loss.
 Foreign exchange gains and losses from operations are included in the corresponding items above operating profit.

 |Buildings and structures||25 years|